Lake-Sunapee-Protective-Association/winter-buoy-loggers/README.md

  -- change in equipment --
  * Sunapee_hobo_2020-2021.R - processing of the 2020-2021 HOBO U22 tempearture sensors
  * Sunapee_hobo_2021-2022.R - processing of the 2021-2022 HOBO U22 tempearture sensors
+ * Sunapee_hobo_2022-2023.R - processing of the 2022-2023 HOBO U22 tempearture sensors

 ## prep for push to EDI

- * sunapee_buoywinter_eml_v500.3.R - this script creates the EML metadata for upload to EDI
+ * sunapee_buoywinter_eml_v500.4.R - this script creates the EML metadata for upload to EDI